adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 Change NeoPixel color
 ---------------------

+There are several ways to pass data to the handler function:

-In your handler function you can access the query/GET parameters using ``request.query_params``.
+- In your handler function you can access the query/GET parameters using ``request.query_params``
+- You can also access the POST data directly using ``request.body`` or if you data is in JSON format, you can use ``request.json()`` to parse it into a dictionary
+- Alternatively for short pieces of data you can use URL parameters, which are described later in this document For more complex data, it is recommended to use JSON format.

-This allows you to pass data to the handler function and use it in your code.
+All of these approaches allow you to pass data to the handler function and use it in your code.
-Alternatively you can use URL parameters, which are described later in this document.

 For example by going to ``/change-neopixel-color?r=255&g=0&b=0`` or ``/change-neopixel-color/255/0/0`` you can change the color of the NeoPixel to red.